How to Best Navigate Waters: The Key to Maneuvering a SUP Board on the Wave Face

 Ideal SUP Stance For Maneuvering On The Wave Face

-Maneuvering your SUP on the wave face is a bit different than standard paddleboarding.
+Maneuvering your SUP on the wave face differs from standard paddleboarding.
 So, you may need to adjust your SUP stance.

 You may find it better to place your feet on the front and back rather than keeping them parallel.

-In this way, you will be able to push down or pull up the board’s nose and tail to maneuver with more precision.
+This way, you will be able to push down or pull up the board’s nose and tail to maneuver more precisely.

-Usually, you would paddle with a ninety-degree angle for better efficiency, but while riding the waves, you may have to improvise for the sake of balance.
+Usually, you would paddle with a ninety-degree angle for better efficiency, but while riding the waves, you may have to improvise for balance.

 While paddling on the wave face, a more lowered core will offer you better control and reduce the chances of a wave knocking you off your board.